Filmstund/filmstund/README.md

 ### Build

-You can use the provided Makefile
+You can use the provided Makefile to build the project.

 ```shell
 make build